The Saint John’s Bible: Illuminating the Word of God in Minnesota

 Illuminating the word of God

-While the location, size, and general theme of each illumination was determined well in advance, each of the 160 illuminations in the bible were the result of months of discussion between the artists in Wales and the committee at Saint John’s.
+While the location, size, and general theme of each illumination was determined well in advance, each of the 160 illuminations in the Bible was the result of months of discussion between the artists in Wales and the committee at Saint John’s.
 The final artwork was produced only when both sides agreed that it was both theologically and artistically sound.

 Saint John’s website provides a glimpse of the thinking behind a few of these illuminations.